The WooCommerce Zapier user interface is completely redesigned in version 2.

 This includes any time that your WooCommerce store’s data is sent to one of your Zapier Zaps, or any time that Zapier creates or updates data in your WooCommerce store via one of your Zaps.

 If the corresponding Resource is available in your store (i.e. not deleted), you can click on an individual item in the resource column, to open the related edit screen.

 Every supported Resource screen (except for Customer) has a WooCommerce Zapier History metabox, located of the bottom of the screen when viewing/editing the Resource.

-For example, when you are editing a Coupon, Product, Order or Subscription, you can see the Task History for that particular item.
+For example, when you are editing an item, you can see the Task History for that particular item.